Infrasity-Labs/growth-marketing-playbooks/ai-documentation-assistant/README.md

 - Scrollable conversation history
 - Send button and keyboard submission support

-The interface also shows a few starter questions so users immediately know what kinds of queries work well.
+The interface shows starter questions so users immediately know what kinds of queries work well:

-**Example starter questions shown in the UI:**

 - What is Kubiya?
 - How do I get started?
 - Tell me about agents

-#### Additional Sample Questions for Testing
+#### Sample Questions for Testing

-You can use the following queries to validate the system:
+Use these queries to validate search accuracy, retrieval quality, and response grounding:

 - What is Kubiya and what problem does it solve?
 - How does Kubiya manage AI workloads?
-- What are Kubiya agents?
-- How do I get started with Kubiya?
 - What are the core concepts in Kubiya?
-- How does Kubiya handle orchestration?
-- What integrations does Kubiya support?
 - What is the purpose of the MCP server?
 - How does Kubiya handle governance and access control?
 - What APIs are available in Kubiya?

-These questions demonstrate search accuracy, retrieval quality, and response grounding.

 ---